DigitalNTT-Soul/RPO/README.md

 * where users can download games and other game-like software,
 * each of which specifically utilizes the app's specific controls and framework,

 This software will be almost more of a virtual game console/platform than it will be an actual game itself.
-The only significant differences between RPO and a PS5 would be portability and custom hardware
+The only significant differences between RPO and a PS5 would be portability and custom hardware.

+First networking update: Networking features can be tested by running the 'rpo_server/server.py' file and then the 'rpo_client/clientTest.py' file, in that order.
+It is currently only a TCP approximation of a file transfer interaction, with a bit of defined client/server communication syntax thrown in for good measure and future feature addition, which currently allows the client to indicate that it is requesting a download, and indicate which file it is trying to receive.

-Here's a list of links to my Youtube demonstrations about the various projects [First Youtube demonstration](https://youtu.be/kLo1uO4On8M) It includes a quick demo of the functionality at the *very* early, PC-Only phase of development, as well as a quick walkthrough of the code being used up to that point.
+Here's a list of links to my Youtube demonstrations about the various early phases of the project:
+[First Youtube demonstration](https://youtu.be/kLo1uO4On8M) It includes a quick demo of the functionality at the *very* early, PC-Only phase of development, as well as a quick walkthrough of the code being used up to that point.

 [Second Youtube demonstration](https://youtu.be/N236vxlm350) This is a demo of a *barely* better version of the software, with click/touch support and a equally functional (or *dis-functional*) .apk port.

+[Third Youtube demonstration]() This is a demo of some early networking features.
+Since one of the server's many responsibilities is going to be distribution of modules, systems, and expansions, I figured that would be the first thing I designed.
+The client-side networking features have not yet been implemented into the actual RPO app interface yet, but that (alongside some bug fixes and safety/sanity checks in the netcode) is the next step in the development process.

+# Network Communication

+The networking portions of this project are in a purely client/server relationship, and using a TCP connection over port 4606.
+This port was not chosen for any technical reason.
+It's more like an encoded acronym.
+If you map the (capital-only) English alphabet to Hexadecimal, with 'A' mapping to 0x0, 'P' mapping to 0xF, and 'Q' mapping to 0x10, then 'RPO' would be 0x11FE, which is 4606 in decimal.

+The message format between client and server depends on which task is occurring at that time.
+The currently-built netcode defines a default syntax with which the client can send requests to the server (comma-separated keywords/arguments), as well as a rudimentary method of mimicking FTP via TCP, in which several back-to-back messages are sent from server to client, containing the raw binary of a requested package, to be reassembled into a zip file on the client side and then extracted.

 # Development Environment